st-allan/Static-Sites-101/_pages/part-one.md

       Learning Outcome 4: Analyze Portfolio Design Options for Customization
     </b>
     <span class="f5 db lh-copy measure">
-      Analyzing: By the end of the fourth module, participants will be able to analyze and compare at least two design themes for their portfolio websites, choosing one that best suits their professional needs and providing justification in a short written summary.
+      Analyze: By the end of the fourth module, participants will be able to analyze and compare at least two design themes for their portfolio websites, choosing one that best suits their professional needs and providing justification in a short written summary.
     </span>
   </li>
   <li class="pa3 pa4-ns bb b--black-10">